chenxing3/Waveman/README.md

     $ python freeze.py

-It will choose the latest generated model in the ./logs and freeze the model and save in the ./model.ckpt with pb format.
+It will choose the latest generated model in the ./logs.
+The frozen model will save in the ./model.ckpt with pb format.

-Almost the log file also in the logs except step1.
-BatNet and VggNet networks in the model.py in the folder utils.
+Almost the log file in the logs except step1.
+BatNet and VggNet networks in the MODEL.py in the folder utils.

 ## License
 Code and audio data are available for research purposes only.
 For any other use of the software or data, please contact the us.